evocn/lambda/content/proposal.md

 I enjoy jokes, jests, and jibes, but I want my players to know that it's the exception, not the rule, at the table.
 We're here to tell a story!
 We can talk and hang out before and after the session.

----

-## Conclusion
-So that's the proposal.

-If it sounds like the kind of game you would like to play, then let me know and we'll move forward with character creation!

-Otherwise, no worries!
-Life is too short to play games we won't enjoy.
-Thanks for your time, and I wish you well.